It is the high season for summer job and traineeships seeking - publish your advertisement about a job or traineeships now on JobTeaser!

 If you are interested in hiring a University of Helsinki student for a substitute position, student organisations are a good point of contact.

 Information on substitute positions and student organisations can be found here:

+As part of this mission, organisations can propose a Master’s Thesis about a topic or problem of your choice.
 Research and survey projects are excellent opportunities for commissioning a master’s thesis.
 For the student, the master’s thesis demonstrates their learning and forms a coherent whole with a set research question, goal, scope and schedule.

 Thesis cooperation is available in all of the University’s fields of education and partners can be found from a wide variety of employer sectors.

-Advertise a topic for a commissioned master’s thesis on JobTeaser.
+As an organisation, you can advertise a topic for a commissioned master’s thesis on JobTeaser.
 Students will contact you directly if they are interested in the topic and it suits their studies.
 The student will arrange approval from the degree programme for both the thesis topic and the commission.